 When kangaroos are no longer visible, the rover returns to the observation position, and back into monitoring mode.

 A neural-net running on a modern computer should detect kangaroos reliably enough to control a robot.
-Even a 90% reliability would be enough for this project.
+Even a 90% reliability would be enough for the kangarecogniser to be highly effective.
 If the rover occasionally responded to phantoms, then so be it (provided it didn't consistently respond to the same one, such as the same bush on the property which looked something like a kangaroo, or a QANTAS logo on a nearby billboard).

 These photos, taken with a mobile phone camera, feature many kangaroos.
 The first photo contains three in the foreground, and many more behind.
 They are easily recognisable to a human as kangaroos, but actually the images are quite poor.